 In an indie-folk world dominated by Mumford & Sons, this band from Iceland has produced a fun album full of songs you’ll want to sing along with.

 3. Alabama Shakes – Boys & Girls

 The Muscle Shoals sound is alive and well in the 21st century with this wonderful blend of blues-rock, roots music, and soul that will take you back a few decades, while, at the same time, sounding fresh.

 Produced by the very talented Richard Swift, this album from Jurado is a bit of a departure.
 Experimental, dreamy, ethereal are all words that seem to describe this beautiful disc well.

 1. Sugar & the Hi-Lows – Sugar & the Hi-Lows

-Ken is the owner of Inkling Media, and has worked extensively in the radio industry as well as social media.
+Ken is the owner of Inkling Media and has worked extensively in the radio industry as well as social media.
 Ken has a Bachelor’s Degree in Broadcasting as well as graduate work in Mass Communication.
 He and his family live in the city of Lancaster, where he can often be found working from his porch.
-Check out his site for tips and info on Inbound Marketing.

 Occasionally American Music Theatre asks other professionals to share their thoughts about music, entertainment, the region, and more.
 Please check back for more posts from these individuals.